Garmin Index Smart Scale

 Let's be honest, tracking all those steps with a fitness wearable is nice.
 Seeing the benefits of all those steps when you take that step onto the scale is much nicer.
-Garmin's "smart scale with connected features" gives you a way to bring all those metrics — weight, body mass index, body fat, skeletal muscle mass and more — together.
-Pair up this WiFi and Bluetooth connected scale with the same app your Garmin fitness tracker uses and you've got all your fitness and body info right there in one place.
+Garmin's Index Smart Scale gives you a way to bring all those metrics -- weight, body mass index, body fat, skeletal muscle mass and more -- together.
+Pair up this WiFi and Bluetooth connected scale with the same app your Garmin fitness tracker uses -- the Garmin Connect app -- and you've got all your fitness and body info right there in one place.
+And best of all, Garmin looks pretty good from a privacy perspective.
 Now get stepping.

 What could happen if something goes wrong?